 waternow is a new non-profit tackling the growing water crisis by jump-starting sustainable water solutions in communities …

-solutions that can grow.
+solutions that can repeat and scale.

 Our mission is to promote the transition to a resilient and secure water future that preserves the health of the natural world.